Office of Public Finance

-The Office of Public Finance is responsible for issuing and managing the City's general fund debt obligations.
-Its mission is to provide and manage low-cost debt financing of large-scale, long-term capital projects and improvements that produce social and economic benefit to the City and its citizens while balancing market and credit risk with appropriate benefits, mitigations and controls.
+The mission of the Office of Public Finance (“OPF”) is to provide and manage low-cost debt financing of large-scale, long-term capital projects and improvements that produce social and economic benefit to the City and its citizens while balancing market and credit risk with appropriate benefits, mitigations and controls.

 Summary of Types of Debt

 The City relies on the issuance of general obligation bonds to leverage property tax receipts for voter-approved capital expenditures for the construction and/or acquisition of improvements to real property broadly available to the residents and visitors of San Francisco.
 Such facilities include, but are not limited to, libraries, hospitals, parks, and cultural and educational facilities.

 The City utilizes lease revenue bonds and certificates of participation to leverage general fund receipts such as fees and charges to finance capital projects and acquisitions, many of which provide a direct revenue benefit or cost savings to the City.

 All references herein are for the Office of Public Finance and do not include the Mayor's Office of Housing and Community Development, Airport Commission of the City and County of San Francisco, San Francisco Community College District, San Francisco Housing Authority, Port Commission of the City and County of San Francisco, San Francisco Public Utilities Commission, Successor Agency to the San Francisco Redevelopment Agency (Office of Community Investment and Infrastructure), San Francisco Municipal Transportation Agency, or the San Francisco Unified School District.
 For information on these departments, please go to Contact Issuers.